Build an AI/ML Handler

 Prerequisite

-You should have the latest staging version of the MindsDB repository installed locally.
+You should have the latest version of the MindsDB repository installed locally.
 Follow this guide to learn how to install MindsDB for development.

 What are Machine Learning Handlers?